srujana225h8/expence-tracker/README.md

 ![Expense Tracker](screenshots/expense_tracker.png)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-For any issues or questions, please contact [your email].
+For any issues or questions, please contact [22wh1a05h8@bvrithyderabad.edu.in].